-How to Add a New Path to PATH the Right Way at Command Line
+How to Add a New Path to PATH at Command Line the Right Way

 The user path is the series of directories that command line programs are searched in order to run.
 For example, if you type ‘iostat’ into the terminal, then iostat will be run from /usr/sbin because “/usr/sbin” is part of your $PATH.
 Accordingly, users who frequently use the command line may need to adjust or add new paths to their terminal so that commands can execute properly.

 Perhaps obvious by now, modifying the PATH is aimed at more advanced users and developers who are using the Terminal and spending a lot of time at the command line.
-Average Mac users typically have no need to change, add, or otherwise adjust this in OS X. Speaking of OS X, while this is obviously Mac centric, you can use this same trick to add a PATH to your shell in Linux too, as well as most other unix flavors.
+Average Mac users typically have no need to change, add, or otherwise adjust this in Mac OS X. Speaking of Mac OS X, while this is obviously Mac centric, you can use this same trick to add a PATH to your shell in Linux too, as well as most other unix flavors.

 Adding a Directory to PATH